 Here’s what we did: [Read more…]

-Since you all loved the Nicole Duke’s Easy & Free DIY Leaf Rose tutorial, I thought you’d like to keep in theme and try this one!
-Those fall leaves are still coming down like crazy and every day I notice gorgeous colors to make crafts with.
-I found this on Pinterest and followed it to a site called My Creative Stirrings (picture credit).
-I fell in love and think you will too!
+At Sisters Know Best, we love an easy fall leaf craft.
+And, since you all loved the Nicole Duke’s Easy & Free DIY Leaf Rose tutorial, we thought you’d like to keep in theme and try this one!
+Those fall leaves are still coming down like crazy, and every day we notice gorgeous colors to make crafts with.
+We found this on Pinterest and followed it to a site called My Creative Stirrings (picture credit).
+We fell in love and think you will too!